Genius98/Genius98/README.md

-Managed end-to-end product development of a SaaS platform used by real estate agencies across Australia & New Zealand Conducted product discovery, gathered requirements, and translated them into clear user stories and acceptance criteria Performed manual QA across development, staging, and production environments to ensure high product quality Collaborated with cross-functional teams (engineering, design, stakeholders) in Agile sprints Coordinated product releases, documentation, and stakeholder communication Partnered with external stakeholders (e.g., Cotality, MouseFlow, REI Forms) to align product features with business needs
+-Managed end-to-end product development of a SaaS platform used by real estate agencies across Australia & New Zealand -Conducted product discovery, gathered requirements, and translated them into clear user stories and acceptance criteria -Performed manual QA across development, staging, and production environments to ensure high product quality -Collaborated with cross-functional teams (engineering, design, stakeholders) in Agile sprints -Coordinated product releases, documentation, and stakeholder communication -Partnered with external stakeholders (e.g., Cotality, MouseFlow, REI Forms) to align product features with business needs